rahul4732saini/atmolib/README.md

   Extracts the elevation in meters(m) at the specified coordinates.

 - `get_city_details`<br>
-  Extracts the city details such as coordinates, country, timezone, etc. based on the specified name.
+  Extracts the city details such as coordinates, country, timezone, etc. based on the specified city name.

 ## Basic Usage